bingomanatee/looking-glass-engine/README.md

 Here are the primary values of LGE Streams:

-* They are **synchronous** - changes input into a stream is immediately reflected in its value property (or ejected out as errors)
+* They are **synchronous** - changes input into a stream is immediately reflected in its value property (or ejected out as errors).
+This means that all the hooks (filter, finalize, etc.) are also synchronous.
+If you want to do async behavior either encase it in an action or perform it outside the valueStream.
 * They are **interruptable** - you can write filters or finalize hooks to block bad data or create side effects to data being update.
 * They are interoperable with the powerful **[rxjs](https://rxjs.dev/guide/overview)**